Cutting through rock

 The Colorado River has cut through the rock layers over the past 5 million years, creating a depth of 1,6 km.
 The sidestreams, carving numerous side-canyons, have widened the canyon from the river's edge as much as 29 km.

 The Colorado River seems small and insignificant next to the massive rock formations, yet without the river there wouldn't have been a Grand Canyon.

 Grand Canyon sunset

 In this telephoto sunset shot from the South towards the North Rim of the Grand Canyon, the stunning textures of the canyon are dramatically enhanced.
 Layers of cliffs resemble massive buildings.
-Small wonder they were given names like Zoroaster Temple, Shiva Temple or Wotan's Throne.
+Small wonder they were given divine names like Zoroaster Temple, Shiva Temple or Wotan's Throne.

 Life on the edge

 A gnarly juniper seems to defy the elements on the edge of the canyon

 The sun colors the highest points of the canyon seen from Yavapai Point on the South Rim.

 Seen from Lipan Point on the South Rim the Cardenas Butte seems to follow the bend of the Colorado River.

 The sun appears on the horizon, east of Desert View.